 Common treatments for cancer

-- Surgery − Surgery can remove tumours from affected areas, such as the bowel or lymph nodes; relieve discomfort caused by tumours that obstruct organs or cause bleeding; and improve outcomes from chemotherapy and radiotherapy by reducing the size of a tumour.
+- Surgery − Surgery can remove tumours from affected areas, such as the bowel or lymph nodes; relieve discomfort caused by tumours that obstruct organs or cause bleeding; and improve outcomes from chemotherapy and radiation therapy by reducing the size of a tumour.

 - Chemotherapy − Chemotherapy uses drugs known as cytotoxics to kill or slow the growth of cancer cells.
 It can shrink cancer that is causing pain because of its size or location; slow the growth of the cancer; and help control symptoms, including pain and loss of appetite.

-- Radiotherapy − Also known as radiation therapy, radiotherapy uses radiation, such as x-rays, to kill or injure cancer cells.
-Radiotherapy can shrink tumours or stop them spreading further.
+- Radiation therapy − Also known as radiotherapy, radiation therapy uses radiation, such as x-rays, to kill or injure cancer cells.
+Radiation therapy can shrink tumours or stop them spreading further.
 It can also relieve some symptoms, such as pain from secondary cancer in the bones.

 - Hormone therapy − Cancer that grows in response to hormones can often be slowed by taking drugs to suppress the body’s production of the hormone.